Missouri City, Texas: Transportation

 Missouri City is crossed by US 90A, Beltway 8 (Sam Houston Tollway), Fort Bend Toll Road, State Highway 6, FM 1092 (Murphy Road), FM 2234 (Texas Parkway), and FM 3345 (Cartwright Road).
 Other nearby highways are Interstate 69/US 59 to the northwest and Interstate 610 (Loop 610) to the northeast.

 Although Missouri City does not have public transportation within the city limits itself, it is part of the service area of METRO.
-METRO operates the Missouri City Park and Ride located on Beltway 8 and Fondren Road, which is the terminus of bus Route 63 Fondren to Sharpstown and Westheimer, bus Route 98 Briargate to Hiram Clarke Transit Center and Route 170 Missouri City Express to the Texas Medical Center (terminating at the Texas Medical Center Transit Center METRORail station there).
+METRO operates the Fondren Transit Center (formerly Missouri City Park and Ride) located on Beltway 8 and Fondren Road, which is the terminus of bus Route 63 Fondren to Sharpstown and Westheimer, bus Route 98 Briargate to Hiram Clarke Transit Center and Route 170 Missouri City Express to the Texas Medical Center (terminating at the Texas Medical Center Transit Center METRORail station there).

 Discussions continue on commuter service along US 90A from METRORail's Fannin South station, initially to terminate at the Fort Bend County line near Beltway 8.
 Expansion westward awaits, among other things, formation of a transportation district or other funding means for communities that are not now in the METRO service area.

 The US 90A/Southwest Rail Corridor project was put on hold on September 28, 2012.